OI-wiki/i18n/docs/ds/decompose.md

 Each time we query the interval, it returns the element value plus the mark added on its segment.
 So the overall time complexity is $O(\frac{n}{T}+T)$ .

-Operations involed in the process include single node modification, interval modification(marking & brute force modification), and interval query.
+Operations involved in the process of interval modification include single node modification, interval modification(marking & brute force modification), and interval query.

 When $T=\sqrt{n}$ , the time complexity is $O(\sqrt{n})$ .